Felicita Vestvali: Theatrical training and early roles

-Vestvali's family refused her theater training, so in 1846 at the age of 15, she ran away from home in boy's clothes and joined the impresario Wilhelm Bröckelmann and his theater company in Leipzig.
+Vestvali's family refused her theater training, so in 1846 at the age of 15, she ran away from home in boy's clothes and joined the impresario Wilhelm Bröckelmann and his theater company, debuting in Cöslin.
 With Bröckelmann's group, Vestvali undertook a long tour of various northern German city theaters.
 Back in Leipzig, she was discovered by actress Wilhelmine Schröder-Devrient and accepted as a student.
-With her support, Vestvali was able to make her debut there at the Altes Theater in the role of Agathe in Der Freischütz.
+With her support, Vestvali was able to make her debut there at the Altes Theater in the role of Agathe in Der Freischütz, as well as playing Romeo in Bellini's I Capuleti e i Montecchi.